droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 |------|-------|------|-----|------|-----|--------|--------|--------|--------|
 | odds | 999   |  99  |  9  |   3  | 1   | 0.3333 | 0.1111 | 0.0101 | 0.0010 |

 This implies that as the probabilities (p) get closer and closer to 1 then the odds go to positive infinity.
-On the other sise, as the probabilities get closer and closer to 0 then the odds also get closer and closer to zero.
+On the other side, as the probabilities get closer and closer to 0 then the odds also get closer and closer to 0.

 <div class="alert alert-info">
 <ul>